 Visiting Cenote Hubiku

-Cenote Hubiku is a large enclosed cenote close to Ek Balam Mayan ruins and the colonial city of Valladolid.
+Cenote Hubiku is a large enclosed cenote close to Ek Balam Mayan ruins, and the colonial cities of Espita and Valladolid.
 This cenote is visited by people usually in tour groups that are visiting the nearby Mayan ruins.
 This small complex is touristy and set up for groups but you can still enjoy visiting here yourself.
 Here is what Cenote Hubiku is like.

 What you can see at Cenote Hubiku